DiscoverMeteor/DiscoverMeteor_Ja/README.md

-This is an outline of [Discover Meteor](http://discovermeteor.com).
+This is the Japanese version of [Discover Meteor](http://discovermeteor.com).

+Check it out live at http://jp.discovermeteor.com/